Port51/DX11-Raytracer/README.md

 ## Features:
 * Multi-threaded approach using tiles
 * Volumetric ice using ray marching
-* Infinite 3D perlin noise generator using modified PCG-3D algorithm
+* Infinite 3D perlin noise generator using modified PCG-3D and xxHash32 algorithms
 * Bounding Volume Hierarchy (BVH) using AABBs
 * Depth of field
 * Motion blur
 * Lambert, metal, and dielectric material types
+* Exponential fog
 * Output displayed using DirectX 11 window
 * Results accumulate over time so you can watch the quality increase with more iterations

 ## Realtime display using tiles:
 One major goal was to show the final image as it was being calculated over time.
-To do that, I use multiple threads (hardware concurrency minus one) and have each thread process a 16x16 tile each frame.
+To do that, I used multiple threads (hardware concurrency minus one) and had each thread process a 16x16 tile each frame.
 At the end of each frame, the updated image is applied to the frame buffer through a full screen pass.

-I chose 16x16 tiles, as this should make it easier to make a version that uses compute shaders later on.
+I chose 16x16 tiles, so as to make it easier to port it to compute shaders later on.

 As more rays are processed for each pixel, the image data is updated so it reflects the average of all ray colors so far.
 The result is that the image looks grainy at first, and slowly becomes clearer over time.